 Physicists began to see patterns in the growing zoo of particles.
 They could group particles according to certain properties.
 For instance, elementary particles possess angular momentum, a property normally associated with spinning objects, so physicists say that elementary particles have “spin.”
 Imagining elementary particles as small spinning spheres is useful, but modern theories view this as a bit naive.
 Spin comes in a quantum amount.
 Some particles have whole integer values of quantum spin.
 That is, they have integer multiples (0, ±1, ±2, etc.) of the basic unit of spin.
 Physicists call these particles Bosons.
 Other particles have half integer (±1/2, ±3/2, etc.) amounts of spin, and are known as fermions.
 Bosons and fermions have very different properties.
 Physicists also noticed that elementary particles tended to have certain mathematical relationships between one another.
 Physicists eventually began to use group theory, a concept from abstract algebra, to classify and study elementary particles.

 By the 1960s, physicists began to suspect that many elementary particles, such as protons and neutrons, were not so elementary after all, but consisted of even more elementary particles.
 Physicists called these more elementary particles quarks, after an enigmatic word in a James Joyce poem.
 According to the theory, there are six types of quarks.
-Many particles, such as protons and neutrons, consist of the combination of two quarks.
+Many particles, such as protons and neutrons, consist of the combination of three quarks.
 The different combinations of quarks lead to different particles.
 Some of those combinations of quarks ought to produce particles that no one had yet seen, so these combinations amounted to predictions of new particles.
 Particles physicists were able to create these particles in experiments in particle accelerators, so the successful search for those predicted particles was confirmation of the underlying theory.
 Therefore, quark theory now is well established.

 In recent years, particle physicists have in similar fashion developed string theory.
 Physicists have noticed that certain patterns among elementary particles can be explained easily if particles behave as tiny vibrating strings.
 These strings would require the existence of at least six additional dimensions of space.
 We already know that the universe has three normal spatial dimensions as well as the dimension of time, so these six extra dimensions bring the total number of dimensions to ten.
 The reason why we do not normally see the other six dimensions is that they are tightly curled up and hidden within the tiny particles themselves.
 At extremely high energies, the extra dimensions ought to manifest themselves.
 Therefore, particle physicists can predict what kind of behavior strings ought to exhibit when they accelerate particles to extremely high energies.
 The problem is that current particle accelerators are not nearly powerful enough to produce these effects.
 As theoretical physicists refine their theories and we build new, powerful particle accelerators, physicists expect that one day we can test whether string theory is true, but for now there is no experimental evidence for string theory.